lordneeko/googlefitbit/README.md

 That means you did not follow the instructions correctly.

+For all intraday scripts you must also get the Setup.html file.
+This file should be loaded to your google scripts project as well.
+The HtmlService will use this when calling the Setup function.

 ## interday.gs
 Download step data, one row per day, from a start day to the present.
 Make sure not to set the start day too far in the past.